includeno/gpg-java/README.md

 - `passphrase` (required): Passphrase for the secret key.
 - `publicKeyring`, `secretKeyring` (optional): Override keyring files for the request.
 Both must be provided together.
+- `publicKeyData`, `secretKeyData` (optional): Inline key material supplied as Base64-encoded blobs or raw ASCII-armored blocks.
+Provide both parameters at the same time and omit the `publicKeyring`/`secretKeyring` overrides when using inline keys.
 - `encoding` (optional): `base64` (default) or `plain`.

 ### Example Response